Male & female entrepreneurs are different, or not?

 This difference is something you would expect too.
-It may reinforce the idea of the ultimate entrepreneur: strong, knows what he wants and is decisive.
+It may reinforce the idea of the ultimate entrepreneur: strongly knows what they want and is decisive.

-Male entrepreneurs tend to be more of a Pioneer than women
+3. Male entrepreneurs tend to be more of a Pioneer than the female ones

-An entrepreneurial mindset is strongly associated with being creative and a pioneer, who easily comes up with multiple ideas and business opportunities.
-Our data confirms that male business owners demonstrate a stronger Pioneer thinking style than women do.
+An entrepreneurial mindset is strongly associated with being creative and a pioneer who easily comes up with multiple ideas and business opportunities.
+Our data confirm that male business owners demonstrate a stronger Pioneer thinking style than women do.
 Creativity is strongly related to that of the Pioneer, as one might imagine.

-Women do business differently, but are no less enterprising than men
+Women business owners do business differently but are no less enterprising than men

-All the more interesting to note that men and women are not inferior to each other when it comes to creativity or entrepreneurship.
+It is all the more interesting to note that men and women are not inferior to each other when it comes to creativity or business creation.
 Women do business differently than their male counterparts, but they are certainly no less enterprising than men.
-All the more reason to promote female entrepreneurship and perhaps to stop treating them as a different kind of specie?
+All the more reason to promote female entrepreneurship and perhaps to stop treating them as a different kind of species?

 Maybe you’re curious about your own Entrepreneur Scan score?
 If so, you can take the scan for free here.